 - According to Bolivia’s labor laws, a fixed period contract requires the approval of the Ministry of Labor to be validated; if this requirement is not fulfilled by the employer, the contract will be considered as indefinite.

-In both types of contract, employees have rights and obligations of the employment relationship, including the contributions to social security made by the employer.
+In both types of contract, employees are entitled to the full legal rights and obligations of the employment relationship, including the contributions to social security made by the employer.

 What are the labor contributions in Bolivia?